yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 the pros and cons of taking an action.
 If the action involves collecting personal information then the following should be made explicit: (1) what is being collected, (2) who will have access to it, (3) how long will it be stored, (4) what will it be used for, and (5) whether the data will be anonymized.
 Comprehension is complex in a digital or virtual environment due to the lack of face-to-face interactions.
 Hence as designers, we will need to analyze the interventions that need to be created to ensure that the users understand the disclosures (e.g., a quiz).

 The second construct of *consent* encompasses *voluntariness*, *competence*, and *agreement*. *Voluntariness* simply means to ensure that the action was not coerced or manipulated.
 For e.g., the decision to accept or reject disclosure will affect essential usage. *Competence* refers to the mental and physical capabilities needed to give consent.
 For e.g., web applications meant for children will need to be mindful of this component.
 Finally, *agreement* refers to a clear opportunity to accept or decline participation.
-For e.g., in this context, the ability accept or reject must be visible and accessbile and not obscured in layers.
+For e.g., in this context, the ability to accept or reject must be visible and accessbile and not obscured in layers.

-Now that we have reasoned about the idea of informed consent in our context, we need to think who are stakeholders that will be affected by this requirement.
-Considering different stakeholders is a part of the value investigation process.
-Suppose we identify the following stakeholders -- site users, site owners, advertisers, and regulators.
+Now that we have reasoned about the idea of informed consent in our context, we need to think of the stakeholders that will be affected by this requirement.
+Considering different stakeholder viewpoints is a part of the value investigation process.
+Stakeholders can be direct, that is those who directly interact with the system, and indirect, that is those who don't but are affected nevertheless.
+For the system we are developing, site users are direct stakeholders as they will interact with the system that will eventually implement informed consent.
+On the other hand, there are indirect stakeholders that might be affected such as site owners, advertising partners, and regulators.
 This list is by no means comprehensive.
-The more diverse stakeholders you can think of the wholistic your requirements will be.
+The more diverse stakeholders you can think of the more wholistic your requirements will be.
 Of course they also have to be realistic.

+Often stakeholders can have different goals, interests, and values.
+Sometimes they can align and other other times they might conflict with each other.
+For e.g., site users might want to browse the site anonymously whereas site owners might want to monetize site usage by making personal data available to advertisers.
+Value investigation also includes resolving such tensions in the requirements collection phase.
+Suppose for our system, we have identified that the following values are important for our stakeholders -- privacy for site users, accountability for site owners, transparency for advertisers, and compliance for regulators.
+These values will drive the requirements that we end up defining for our system.

-Once we have completed the emprical and value investigation of informed consent, we can think about how to implement it given our technical constraints.
-This is where we translate our observations into user stories and conditions of satisfaction (see Examples section).
-Before we see how to do this let's take a detour and understand the structural constraints of defining user stories and conditions of satisfactions.
+Once we have completed the emprical and value investigation of informed consent, that is, identified direct and indirect stakeholders and resolved the value tensions involved, we can think about how to implement it given our technical constraints.
+This is where we translate our analysis into user stories and conditions of satisfaction (see Examples section).
+Before we see how to do this let's take a detour and understand the structural constraints (or grammar) of defining user stories and conditions of satisfactions.

 # User Stories and Conditions of Satisfaction